ddmsd/ddmsd.github.io/_posts/2019-01-04-Basic-Data-Structure.md

 A tuple uses fewer resources as it does not need extra headrooms for resizing, for the same number of elements, a tuple takes the exact number of elements worth of memory while a list need more memory for headrooms.
 A list always takes larger memory than a tuple with the same data.

 Another advantage of tuple is that for tuples of small size, the memory they use are not garbage collected in the background by Python.
-This make it fast to create tuples of small size since they can avoid communication with the operating system.
+This makes it fast to create tuples of small size since they can avoid communication with the operating system.

 **Note:** As __memory allocation is not cheap__, reusing space that has already been allocated can give performance speedup.
 For the same reason, it is also expensive to frequently resize a list with append operation, if append can not be avoided, it is better to use [collections.deque](https://docs.python.org/3.7/library/collections.html#collections.deque).
 The latter supports approximately O(1) performance for append and pop in either direction.
 {: .notice--info}